ansible/ansible/docs/docsite/rst/dev_guide/migrating_roles.rst

     └── vars

 - defaults - default variables for the standalone role.
-See :ref:`Using variables <playbooks-variables>`.
+See :ref:`Using variables <playbooks_variables>`.
 - files - contains files that can be deployed with this standalone role.
 - handlers - contains handlers, which may be used by this role or outside this role.
 - library - contains custom modules encapsulated within this standalone role.
 - tasks - contains the main list of tasks executed by the standalone role.
 - vars - other variables for the standalone role.
-See :ref:`Using variables <playbooks-variables>`.
+See :ref:`Using variables <playbooks_variables>`.
 - templates - contains templates which can be deployed with this standalone role.
 - meta - defines some metadata for this standalone role such as dependencies and Ansible Galaxy information.